 You might also consider switching from a corporate bank to a credit union.
 Credit unions usually have much lower rates and fees than large banks.

 Parking is another expense that’s easy to forget about, but it can add up in huge increments over time.
-If you’re commuting to work in an urban area, chances are you’re going to have to pay from parking now and then, or perhaps you’ve signed up for a monthly parking plan at your job or at a parking structure.
-Include these expenses in your budget, and leave additional room for when you’re going to pay for parking when you visit an amusement park or when you’re travelling.
+If you’re commuting to work in an urban area, chances are you’re going to have to pay for parking now and then, or perhaps you’ve signed up for a monthly parking plan at your job or at a parking structure.
+Include these expenses in your budget, and leave additional room for when you’re going to pay for parking when you visit an amusement park or when you’re traveling.

 15. Car Registration

 Most people budget for gasoline costs, but people often forget to budget for car registration costs.
 In some states, like California, car registration can be fairly expensive, so you’ll want to account for it in your budget so you won’t be surprised when you get that notice in the mail that your current registration is about to expire.

 Who says that you can’t budget for fun things, too?
 You should budget for any and all expenses that pertain to “having fun,” whether that’s going out clubbing, going to the movies, or attending concerts.

 It’s difficult to budget for entertainment because you might never know when you’re going to be doing something fun (some people prefer to be very spontaneous with their entertainment activities).
 When you’ve itemized all your living spaces, determine how much money you have left over and set aside a decent portion of it for entertainment purposes.
 Even if you don’t use your entire entertainment budget each month, you’ll be able to put the extra cash away in savings or roll it over to the next month.

 Don’t be afraid to give yourself more than a few bucks for entertainment!
 Saving money is no fun if you’re always stuck at home.
 And always remember that the more you cut back in other areas, the more you’ll be able to allocate to your entertainment budget.